Reggie Montgomery: Early life

 Montgomery was born in 1947 in Tallahassee, Florida, and had two siblings.
 His parents wanted him to become an English teacher.
 In high school, he studied acting and played touch football.
 He went to Florida A&M University and studied drama, graduating in 1968.

-Montgomery was born in Tallahassee, FL.
-He had two siblings.
-He said of the experience: "Especially being of color, I am always figuring out a way to survive in the world and in the theater...I grew up in Tallahassee, Florida in the 50s where people were still being lynched".
+Speaking to his childhood experience, he said, "Especially being of color, I am always figuring out a way to survive in the world and in the theater...I grew up in Tallahassee, Florida in the 50s where people were still being lynched".

 As a child, Montgomery had a speech impediment, which required surgery.
 In part to help with his speech impediment, when he was 6 years old he was enrolled in a theater program at Florida A&M University, run by Sheppard Randolph Edmunds, founder of the first Black theater educational program at Dillard University in 1936, and sometimes known as "the dean of Black academic theater".
 Montgomery stayed in the program for 8 years.

-After graduating from Florida A&M University in 1968, Montgomery studied at Ringling Bros. and Barnum & Bailey Clown College, the first year of the school's existence.
+After later attending as an adult and graduating from Florida A&M University in 1968, Montgomery studied at Ringling Bros. and Barnum & Bailey Clown College, the first year of the school's existence.
 The dean of the school, Mel Miller, saw Montgomery in a local stage production, and invited Montgomery to apply.
 Of 1,000 applicants, Montgomery was one of 30 accepted.

 He studied under Otto Griebling and Emmett Kelley, learning "acrobatic exercises--tumbles, flops and rolls...[and] also studied elements of visual comedy, along with practice work in pantomime."
 He expressed not liking circus when he had seen it 10 years prior, but "decided to give it a try" after being invited to apply.
 Drawn to performance, his parents expressed a preference for him to be an English teacher (he did, in fact, work as a substitute English teacher at Florida's Sarasota Junior High while attending Clown College "to earn 'bread-and-butter' money").

 He later earned a master's degree in fine arts from Trinity University in San Antonio, TX.

 Clowning

 In 1969, he attended the Ringling Bros. and Barnum & Bailey Clown College, founded the year before.
 He was the only Black man in his classes, and Ringling's first Black clown.
 During the six weeks of clown college he also worked as a substitute English teacher.
-He did not want to appear in white face, and with the agreement of circus managers he applied a more scaled down clown make up.
+He did not want to appear in white face, and with the agreement of the circus managers he applied a more scaled down clown make up.